 The Annex Cottage is a one bedroom/one bathroom furnished home nestled under a live oak tree and is rented by the month.
-A California native plant garden separates it from the activity of the street.
+A California native plant garden with a patio separates it from the activity of the street.
 When looking out a window, you feel you are in a private oasis.
 It accommodates two people easily.
-And there is a full size sofa bed in the living area for that occasional extra person.
-You enter The Cottage through a porch where you can sit and view a lemon tree and gardens.
-Inside there are skylights and tiled floors.
+And there is a full-size sofa bed in the living area for that occasional extra person.
+You enter the Cottage through a porch where you can sit and view a lemon tree and gardens.
+Inside, there are skylights and tiled floors.
 On the property is a parking pad for one car.

-The dining table seats two people comfortably and can be positioned under each of two pendant lights, depending on your needs.
-The kitchen area has full size appliances including a gas stove, refrigerator, and microwave.
-Dishes, pots and pans, utensils, toaster, coffee maker and everything else you need are supplied.
+The dining table seats four people comfortably.
+The kitchen area has full-size appliances, including a gas stove, refrigerator, dishwasher, and microwave.
+Dishes, pots and pans, utensils, toaster, blender, coffee grinder and maker, and everything else you need are supplied.
 Need an ice cream scoop or a pizza cutter?
 Only drink tea in china cups?
-We’ve even purchased some items abroad that we found useful but not available in the U.S. What we hadn’t thought of our first guests had, and now those items are provided, too.
-To get you started there are condiments, herbs and spices, and much more.
+We have those.
+We’ve even purchased some items abroad that we found useful during our travels but not available in the U.S. What we hadn’t thought of our first guests had, and now those items are provided, too.
+To get you started, there are condiments, herbs and spices, and much more.

-The bedroom off the hallway has a king size bed with a Tempur-pedic mattress and a French door that leads to the patio under the oak tree.
+The bedroom off the hallway has a king-size bed with a Tempur-Pedic mattress.
 Extra blankets and comforters are up above the wardrobe closet.
 In addition, the closet contains extra chairs, cleaning supplies, iron and ironing board, and terrycloth bathrobes.
 See the Amenities section for the list.

-To assist you in your stay, we’ve prepared binders with fliers of local attractions and shops and menus.
-To see more, go to www.pointrichmondbusiness.com .
+To assist you in your stay, we’ve prepared binders with fliers of local attractions, shops, and menus.
+To see more, go to www.pointrichmondbusiness.com and www.pointrichmond.com.
 Also, there are many maps for driving, BART (our rapid transit), and local bus services.
 In addition, since January 2019, there are nearby ferry services to San Francisco.

 For your information, a copy of the rental agreement and invoice will be sent after your initial contact.